 Ginga should permeate our dancing, affecting every step we take in kizomba.
 Get ready to discover a huge range of isolations, transitions, and embellishments that will help you make each move your own.
 Smooth or staccato, swift or slow, you’ll exude confidence after this class!

-Blues & Fusion Classes
+Blues Dancing Classes

 Introduction to American Blues Dancing